abhishekgoud343/ResultManagementPortal/README.md

 ## Instructions to run the Project locally
 1. Open the project folder (```SearchEngine```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
 2. Download the ```MySQL Connector``` archive file from [here](https://dev.mysql.com/downloads/connector/j/) and extract it.
 Install  the ```mysql-connector``` library as a java library in the project; select the jar file from the extracted folder as source for the library.
 Alternately, the jar file is also provided in the dependencies folder at .
-3. In all the java files of the project (except for the one at ```/src/result_portal/Index.java```), add the username and password of your MySQL server to establish a connection to the database (as indicated in the comments of the program).
+3. In all the java files of the project (except for the one at ```/src/result_portal/Index.java```), add the username and password of your MySQL server to establish a connection to the database (as indicated in the comments of the programs).
 4. Add the provided ```rs2xml.jar``` (or download from [here](https://sourceforge.net/projects/finalangelsanddemons/files/rs2xml.jar/download), for example) as a java library in the project; select the jar file as source for the library.
 5. Run the java file at the location ```/src/result_portal/Index.java```.
 This file contains the main function and therefore the project can be thus run by running the program in the specified file.
 6. The application will load in a new window.